 As for the film’s much-talked-about, 28-minute, real-time home-invasion/fight sequence, Eydelshteyn soaked up the action from the sidelines.
 “It was very interesting to me how Sean is working and doing choreography.
 How Mikey is playing all [of] this crazy episode.
 What Yura is physically doing—what is his choice to play—and Karren and Vache.
 I tried to be on the set during [the] eight days, and it was amazing.”

-Eydelshteyn has already secured a U.S. agent, but there’s still the question about how the movie, his first in English, will be received at home in Nizhny Novgorod.
+Eydelshteyn has already secured a U.S. manager, but there’s still the question about how the movie, his first in English, will be received at home in Nizhny Novgorod.
 He knows his 18-year-old brother will see the R-rated film.
 But his conservative parents—his mother is a speech coach, and his father is a sports journalist—are another matter.
 “I’m trying to prepare them somehow,” he says.
 “But all [of] this stuff sounds like a fairy tale coming from me.”

 Lisa Liebman is a writer whose work has appeared in Vanity Fair, Vulture, the Cut, and W magazine